chrplr/working_on_remote_linux_server/README.md

-# A workflow to use a remote linux computed, based on git.
+# A workflow to use a remote linux computer

 2025-12-20 Christophe Pallier <christophe@pallier.org>